psychemedia/island-storynotes/knighton-gorges-ghosts.md

 pp. 62-3

 The old manor house of Knighton was once one of the most considerable mansions in the island.
 It was built in the reign oif James I. on the site of a much older structure.
 Although the place is picturesque, and suitable for a ramble, it will be visited by the stranger chiefly on account of its associations.
 It was here that Legh Richmond had his first interview with Elizabeth Walbridge, "The Dairyman's Daughter," who was at that time a servant in the establishment.
-We gather from the correspondence of John Wilkes, a very pleasing idea of the genial and refined hospitiality which pervaded here, when, during his visits to Mr. Fitzmaurice, he often found assembled the leading gentry of the island, together with David Garrick, Mrs. Garrick, Sir Richard Worsley, and a number of foreigners.
+We gather from the correspondence of John Wilkes, a very pleasing idea of the genial and refined hospitality which pervaded here, when, during his visits to Mr. Fitzmaurice, he often found assembled the leading gentry of the island, together with David Garrick, Mrs. Garrick, Sir Richard Worsley, and a number of foreigners.

-Like many other mansions Knighton was reported to be haunted ; but the exact nature of the unearthly visitant is not stated, though it was said to intimate its whereabout by a noise resembling the clanking of heavy chains.
-In later ' times, however, this noise was confined to one room, which was never opened, and over its entrance was inscribed a Latin legend of such mystic power as to prevent the egress of the troubled spirit.
+Like many other mansions Knighton was reported to be haunted; but the exact nature of the unearthly visitant is not stated, though it was said to intimate its whereabout by a noise resembling the clanking of heavy chains.
+In later times, however, this noise was confined to one room, which was never opened, and over its entrance was inscribed a Latin legend of such mystic power as to prevent the egress of the troubled spirit.
 There is a strange story current respecting the death of the last male of the Diliington family, who for many years possessed the manor and house of Knighton.
 Sir Tristram Dillington lost his wife and all his children in rapid succession, and finally he fell himself by his own hand through despair, leaving two sisters, who afterwards died single.
 To prevent the forfeiture of the estate by the suicide of his master, the steward directly he became aware of the tragedy, took the horse his master usually rode, and having reversed the saddle, drove it into the mill-pond close to the house.
 This countenanced a report which he immediately spread, that Sir Tristram, returning home late at night, inadvertently rode into the pond, and through the slackness of the saddlegirth fell from his horse and was drowned before assistance could be rendered.
 This occurred at least a century ago.
 It was easy to avoid an inquest, and the stratagem succeeded.
 The shadowy form of Sir Tristram is said to be seen sometimes wandering over the deserted terraced gardens of his demolished mansion holding his head in his hand.

 Legh Richmond says: "The house was a large and venerable mansion.
 It stood in a beautiful valley at the foot of a high hilL It was embowered in fine woods, which were interspersed in every direction with rising, falling, and swelling ground.
 The manor house had evidently descended through a long line of ancestry from a distant period of time.
 The Gothic character of its original architecture was still preserved in the latticed windows, adorned with carved divisions and pillars of stonework.
 Several pointed terminations also, in the construction of the roof, according to the custom of our forefathers, fully corresponded with the general features of the building.
 One end of the house was entirely clothed with the thick foliage of an immense ivy, which climbed beyond customary limits, and embraced a lofty chimney up to its very summit.
 Such a tree seemed congenial to the walls that supported it, and conspired with the antique fashion of the place to carry imagination back to the days of our ancestors."